openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 **Availability **

 The GNOME:Ayatana packages will be available officially starting from the openSUSE 11.4
       release in March.
-According to Marques: â€œ11.4 will be an awesome distribution and the last and greatest GNOME2 release of all time.
+According to Marques: “11.4 will be an awesome distribution and the last and greatest GNOME2 release of all time.
 I would like to offer the latest versions of the Ayatana packages whenever possible.
 I want to encourage openSUSE users to move to 11.4 and drive the best GNOME2 platform with a wider choice of desktop packages to meet their needs.
-Itâ€™s a huge task, even backed up by the awesome experience and know-how of the openSUSE GNOME team, thereâ€™s not enough time to provide a release for older openSUSE versions with the same quality.
-If any openSUSE contributor wants to take on the task of backporting the repository to older releases, Iâ€™ll be available to help as much as my free time allows.
+It’s a huge task, even backed up by the awesome experience and know-how of the openSUSE GNOME team, there’s not enough time to provide a release for older openSUSE versions with the same quality.
+If any openSUSE contributor wants to take on the task of backporting the repository to older releases, I’ll be available to help as much as my free time allows.
 Nevertheless, with the release of GNOME3 much will change, and I believe most users will swap to GNOME3 when it becomes available due to the major improvements present.
-        With the best GNOME2 implementation, the availability of GNOME3 in the near future (thanks to either Tumbleweed or GNOME OBS repositories!) and a wider choice of desktop software, I have no doubts 11.4 will be the coolest openSUSE release ever!â€
+        With the best GNOME2 implementation, the availability of GNOME3 in the near future (thanks to either Tumbleweed or GNOME OBS repositories!) and a wider choice of desktop software, I have no doubts 11.4 will be the coolest openSUSE release ever!”

-**FigureÂ 5.Â The communication indicator**
+**Figure 5.
+The communication indicator**

 <table cellpadding="0" cellspacing="0" border="0" width="50%" summary="manufactured viewport for HTML img" ><tr >
 <td align="center" >![The communication indicator](/wp-content/uploads/2010/12/Ayatana-Screenshot-2.png)